Terminal-WOO/iou-concept/TESTDATA.md

 -- Link gerelateerde documenten
 INSERT INTO domain_relations (source_domain_id, target_domain_id, relation_type)
 VALUES
-    -- WOO-besluit
+    -- Woo-besluit
-    ((SELECT id FROM information_domains WHERE name LIKE '%Basiskaart%'), (SELECT id FROM information_domains WHERE name = 'WOO-besluit 04-05-2023'), 'has_decision'),
+    ((SELECT id FROM information_domains WHERE name LIKE '%Basiskaart%'), (SELECT id FROM information_domains WHERE name = 'Woo-besluit 04-05-2023'), 'has_decision'),
     -- Staatscourant bekendmaking
     ((SELECT id FROM information_domains WHERE name LIKE '%Basiskaart%'),